Want to know what color nail polish was popular in the 60s? Then welcome my lovely, this post is for you.

 These women were the epitome of 1960s beauty

-If you want to try out some vintage-inspired nails, then go for it!
+If you wanna try some vintage-inspired nails, then go for it!

 There are so many ways to rock 1960s nail art, whether you want to keep it simple with a classic nude or red, or go all out with a bold teal or seafoam green.